 The Sydney Opera House has become a symbol for Australia.
 It is also a sustainable building designed before sustainability became popular.
 Here is the story of how and why it was built.

-Author: Stephen Hanley
+All posts from Stephen Hanley

 A new study by the Harvard school of public health and SUNY upstate medical university finds that workers in green certified building have higher cognitive function than their peers in non-certified buildings.

 Rural Studio in Alabama has spent a decade perfecting the design of a tiny house that will cost less than $20,000 to build, including labor.
 Their first prototype was completed in January.

 Three companies in the US and the UK are working on coatings that turn windows into solar generators of electricity, saving building owners money and reducing carbon emissions.

 One Airport Square in Accra, Ghana uses an innovative brise soleil of concrete to let light in while keeping heat out, which greatly reduces the cost of cooling.

 Researchers at Masdar Institute in Abu Dhabi have created a new coating for glass that blocks heat transfer at less cost than traditional methods.

 HUmanihut is an Australian start-up company that makes refugee shelters that are highly portable and durable.
 They contain sanitary facilities as well as living and sleeping quarters.

 The tallest wooden building in the world is under construction in Vienna.
 It will be 276 feet tall and save 2,800 metric tons of carbon dioxide compared to a concrete building.

 Babcock Ranch in southwest Florida will be the greenest community in America.
 Designed for easy walkability and bike riding, it will feature solar power, advanced gray water recovery systems, and autonomous driving cars instead of public transportation.